manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 ## 8. Conclusion

-This proposed research addresses fundamental challenges in medical data sharing and analysis through novel integration of end-to-end ZKP within a platform-agnostic, decentralized architecture using advanced decentralized storage systems.
-By enabling verifiable private computation on medical data that never requires decryption, this work will make significant theoretical and practical contributions to distributed systems, applied cryptography, and health informatics.
-The comprehensive approach will produce research outcomes with both academic significance and real-world applicability, thereby paving the way for a new generation of secure, privacy-preserving medical data analysis platforms that can transform collaborative healthcare research while maintaining absolute patient privacy.
+This proposed research addresses a critical, unresolved challenge in medical data analysis by focusing on a novel and specific technical angle.
+The core contribution is the Tangram Protocol, which uniquely integrates **hybrid storage-ledger systems, advanced cryptography, and formal verification**.
+By enabling verifiable private computation on data that never requires decryption, this work moves beyond existing decentralized solutions.
+It makes significant theoretical and practical contributions to distributed systems and health informatics, establishing a new paradigm for secure, privacy-preserving medical research that guarantees data integrity and patient confidentiality from end to end.

 ## 9. Research Timeline